Gabriella439/dhall-manual/manuscript/Integration.md

 # How to replace an existing YAML configuration file with Dhall

+This chapter explains how to simplify a repetitive YAML configuration file by:

+* converting the YAML configuration file to an equivalent Dhall configuration file
+* using Dhall's programming language features to simplify the configuration
+* generating the original YAML from the simpler Dhall configuration file

 ## The Problem

-This chapter explains how to simplify a repetitive YAML configuration file by generating YAML from a Dhall configuration file.

 We'll use a [Mergify](https://mergify.io/) configuration file as our running example, where Mergify is a GitHub App that can automatically merge and backport pull requests.
 You configure the app's behavior through a YAML configuration file checked into the base branch of your repository named `.mergify.yml`

-Let's illustrate the problem with the following representative `.mergify.yml` configuration:
+Let's illustrate the problem with the following representative `.mergify.yml` configuration, which you can skim for now:

 ```yaml
 pull_request_rules: